 What itinerary is best for a 10-day classic Norway road trip?

-Day 1 – Oslo is your starting point, and you should head into the city centre before you rent a car, and just enjoy this sophisticated capital.
-See the Royal Palace, the Viking Ship Museum, and the incredible Akershus Fortress.
+Day 1 – Oslo is your starting point, and you should head into the city centre before you rent a car, to enjoy this sophisticated capital.
+See the Royal Palace, the Norwegian Maritime Museum, and the incredible Akershus Fortress.